The Night Sky City Pages display where and when the planets in our solar system are visible in the sky from a location of your choice.

 Please see Object visibility for more information about object brightness and viewing conditions.

-Note: The constellations will not have visibility information, but they will have a rise and set time, if applicable.
+Note: The constellations and asterisms will not have visibility information, but they will have a rise and set time, if applicable.
+They will also not have any magnitude values, but these can be found by selecting the individual stars.

 Selecting a date and time